Many golfers tend to leave the ball in the bunker a lot and also at times shoot the ball out of the bunker or thin the ball out of the bunker.

 |Uses right hand||Uses left hand||Use your right hand to slap the sand with the sole of your club.|

 How Should You Feel About Bunkers?

 Bunkers should not be feared.
 They are quite predictable and are better sometimes than being in the long grass.
 However, the practice should be your number one priority when dealing with your shortcomings.

 It is essential if you practice your weaknesses.
-So, if your weakness is bunker, make sure you practice it.
+So, if your weakness is bunker shots, make sure you practice them.

 Following these instructions, not only will you get out of the bunker but also you are going to be able to hit it closer to the hole.
 You will also feel aggressive and will able to swing very hard without feeling like you are just standing there guiding the ball.

 Additionally, your ball will pop out coming past your flag and land in a great spot.
 You will be able to get out of the bunker every time with huge amounts of height with loads of confidence and you never leave the golf ball inside the bunker again.